jess-duong/jess-duong/README.md

 **Data Analyst** | Healthcare & Operations Analytics

-8 years of making high-stakes data clear, from operating rooms to classrooms to dashboards.
+8+ years of making high-stakes data clear, from operating rooms to classrooms to dashboards.

 ---

 ### About Me

-I'm a former educator and healthcare professional turned Data Analyst.
-My background isn't typical: I've worked as a Surgical Care Technician and Dental Assistant, and spent 8 years tracking performance data and presenting to stakeholders in international classrooms.
-I use SQL, Python, Tableau, and Excel to turn messy data into clear insights that help teams make better decisions.
+Certified Data Analyst with 8 years of experience tracking KPIs, segmenting performance data, and presenting findings to leadership in high-stakes, regulated environments.
+My background as a Surgical Care Technician, Dental Assistant, and Educator built deep expertise in compliance workflows, sensitive data handling, and cross-functional communication.

 My career path has taken me from operating rooms in Austin, TX to international classrooms in Shanghai and Guangzhou, China, and now into data analytics.
-What connects all of it is a focus on precision, problem-solving, and using data to improve outcomes for real people.
+What connects all of it is precision, problem-solving, and using data to improve outcomes for real people.

-I am completing the **CareerFoundry Data Analytics Program** and I'm actively seeking **Business Intelligence Analyst** roles in HealthTech, healthcare operations, and education.
+I'm completing the CareerFoundry Data Analytics Program and actively seeking Data Analyst roles in HealthTech, healthcare operations, and education in New York City.

 ---